Post-Norm can Resharpen Attention: Introduction

 Our theoretical contribution is Theorem \ref{theorem:bounds and length generalization}: a characterization of single-layer, attention-only, uniform attention models that can learn the task.
 First of all, we give tight bounds for the embedding and value dimensions required of the model.
 Second, we show that if the model can solve the task on input sequences of length 1 and 2, then it can solve the task for input sequences of any lengths, albeit at reduced precision.

 This connects our work to the topic of length generalization: if a model robustly learned to perform an algorithmic task, then it should be able to produce a correct output on input sequences longer than those in its training set.
-It is an active field of study which tasks can transformers length generalize on: we discuss this in detail in Section \ref{section:related work}.
+It is an active field of study which tasks transformers can length generalize on: we discuss this in detail in Section \ref{section:related work}.

-It is of particular interest in the study of length generalization how to overcome obstacles to it.
-In Subsection \ref{subsection:dropout}, a mechanistic reading of the way our models make their inferences identifies the reduction in precision as a particular case of attention dispersion \cite{hahn2020theoretical,velickovic2025softmax}: softmax attention reduces displacements between attention weights as sequence length increases.
-We hypothesize that increased dropout may be able to increase the amplitude of value vectors and thus mitigate this effect.
+Overcoming obstacles to length generation is of particular interest for this line of study.
+In Subsection \ref{subsection:post-norm can resharpen attention}, a mechanistic reading of the way our models make their inferences identifies the reduction in precision as a particular case of attention dispersion \cite{hahn2020theoretical,velickovic2025softmax}: by taking a mean along the sequential dimention, softmax attention reduces the relative differences between attention weights as sequence length increases.
+We hypothesize that normalization of the output of the attention blocks may be able to undo the reduction in the amplitude of value vectors and thus mitigate this effect.

 We turn to the study of training dynamics in Subsection \ref{subsection:bema}.
 We use conventional next token logit prediction training via negative log likelihood of one-hot sampled target distributions.
 Mechanistic analysis of training unveils a further obstacle for length generalization: in our task, the tokens that follow short sequences are sampled from many possibilities, which makes gradients noisy.
 Therefore, in Subsection \ref{subsection:bema}, we make our second hypothesis: using the stabilizer Bias-corrected Exponential Moving Average (BEMA) may attenuate this effect.